Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Conclusion

 \section{Conclusion}

 In this work, we proposed \ac{zrnet}, a physics-informed framework that enables reliable optical image restoration with simultaneous Zernike coefficient prediction.
 We introduced a GNN-based Zernike graph architecture to model physical relationships between Zernike modes based on their azimuthal degrees, along with the \ac{faa} loss to enforce consistency between image reconstruction and aberration prediction in the frequency domain.
-Extensive experiments demonstrate that our approach effectively models the complex relationship between the Zernike polynomials and achieves \ac{sota} performance across diverse microscopy modalities and biological samples in CytoImageNet.
-We believe this work establishes a new direction for integrating physical principles with deep learning for optical imaging applications.
+Extensive experiments demonstrate that our approach achieves \ac{sota} performance across diverse microscopy modalities and biological samples in CytoImageNet, particularly in correcting high-order, large-amplitude aberrations where standard image restoration methods typically fail.
+These findings are further supported by experimental validation on real PSF data from a physical microscope and noise robustness experiments demonstrating robust performance under realistic sensor noise conditions.
+We have also shown, for the first time, that optimising the joint tasks of image restoration and Zernike prediction improves the performance of both sub-tasks, establishing new directions for integrating physical principles with deep learning for optical imaging applications.

+While our framework shows robust performance on real microscopy images with synthetically applied aberrations, the domain gap between mathematically simulated aberrations and the complex, heterogeneous distortions found in physical optical systems remains a challenge.
+Additionally, our current model assumes spatially invariant aberrations, which is generally valid when working within the field of view specifications of the microscope objective.
+For spatially varying cases, which might occur under extreme aberration and imaging deep into a sample, a tiling approach with overlapping patches would be required but remains feasible given the fast inference time.

+Future work will focus on bridging the gap between simulation and reality to enable practical deployment on experimental setups.
+Given the scarcity of large-scale paired experimental datasets, we plan to investigate data-efficient domain adaptation strategies.
+Specifically, exploring parameter-efficient fine-tuning and leveraging high-quality generative priors could allow the restoration model to adapt to specific experimental setups using minimal real-world samples.
+Furthermore, generative models such as diffusion models conditioned on optical parameters could be used to construct more realistic synthetic training data to reduce reliance on large-scale paired experimental datasets.
+To eventually transition these models to real-time edge environments, future work will also investigate efficiency improvements through knowledge distillation, model pruning, or reduced-precision inference.
+By extending the framework to handle these practical constraints, we aim to establish a generalisable, real-time aberration correction framework that expands the role of deep learning in cost-effective, high-resolution medical imaging.